That Man: Peter Berlin: Reception

-The New York Times said, "Vivid reminiscences from John Waters, Armistead Maupin, the pornographic auteur Wakefield Poole and the artist Robert Richards elevate "That Man: Peter Berlin" into a minor classic of demimonde hagiography."
+Nathan Lee from The New York Times said, "Vivid reminiscences from John Waters, Armistead Maupin, the pornographic auteur Wakefield Poole and the artist Robert Richards elevate That Man: Peter Berlin into a minor classic of demimonde hagiography."
+Melissa Anderson wrote in Time Out that "although Berlin, now 63, is no demure candle in the wind, he's no bitter flameout, either; generous and compassionate, the film ties up Berlin's life in one nice package."